A man in a coat on a cloudy autumn day

 Supporting people with dementia when the clocks change

-As the nights become longer it’s soon that time of year again when the clocks go back.
-Get prepared ahead of time for the change on Sunday 29 October.
+As summer comes to an end and the nights become longer, it’s soon that time of year again when the clocks go back.
+Get prepared ahead of time for the change on Sunday 27 October.

-As winter mornings become darker, people with dementia may find it difficult to differentiate between 6am and 6pm, disrupting their biological clock and making it hard for them to get enough sleep.
+As winter mornings and evenings become darker, people with dementia may find it difficult to differentiate between 6am and 6pm.
+This can disrupt their circadian biological clock and make it hard for them and those who care for them to get enough sleep.

 Routine